markusrenoldner/science-notes/Change of basis in linear algebra.md

 In words: if we take each basis vector of $B$, represent it in the basis $C$, and collect these vectors in a matrix, we have found $S$.

+In eigenchris' youtube playlist on tensor algebra, $S$ is the backwards matrix $B$!!!

 Proof.
 We transform each basis vector of $B$ to $C$:
 $$\left. \begin{align}